Java Bootcamp

 Recognize common exception classes (such as NullPointerException, , ArithmeticException, ArrayIndexOutOfBoundsException, ClassCastException)

-Use try-catch and throw statements
+Use Java try-catch and Java throw statements

 Use catch, multi-catch, and finally clauses